Call For A Free Consultation(602) 345-1818

 The insurance adjuster will try to push the injured driver’s fault percentage up.
 That’s their job.
 Pushing back on inflated fault percentages is one of the concrete dollar-value things a lawyer does on a car accident claim.

-Under A.R.S. § 28-4135, Arizona requires drivers to carry minimum liability insurance of:
+Under A.R.S. § 28-4009, for policies issued or renewed beginning July 1, 2020, Arizona requires drivers to carry minimum liability insurance of:

 This is called 25/50/15 coverage.
 It’s the floor.
 A lot of drivers on I-10 carry exactly the minimum.